Skip to Main Content

 Is Clear worth it?

-If you regularly travel to or from airports that offer Clear lanes, paying $189 per year for a Clear membership could be worth it.
+If you regularly travel to or from airports that offer Clear lanes, paying $199 per year for a Clear Plus membership could be worth it.

-The time you’ll save moving through long security lines could help reduce your risk of missing a flight and cut down your time spent in the airport overall.
-Plus, if you already have an eligible American Express card or you qualify for a discount through a frequent flyer program, you reduce the cost even further.
+The time you’ll save moving through long security lines could reduce your risk of missing a flight and cut down your time spent in the airport overall.
+Plus, if you already have an eligible American Express card or qualify for a discount through a frequent flyer program, you can reduce the cost even further.
+Sarah Gage, Bankrate credit cards senior editor, has a Clear Plus membership thanks to a statement credit from The Business Platinum Card® from American Express in her wallet.